ArslanAhmad36/a2-gen-ai/README.md

-# Simple FastAPI Application
+# Assignment-02 Gen-AI Image Generator API

-A simple, production-ready FastAPI application with a clean structure.
+A FastAPI application that generates images using an DCGAN(ONNX model) with a simple web interface.

 ## Features

-- FastAPI framework with automatic API documentation
+- Web interface with a button to generate images
+- FastAPI backend for image generation using ONNX Runtime
 - Structured project layout
 - Docker support for easy deployment

-- Environment variable configuration
+## Prerequisites

+- Python 3.9+
+- An ONNX generator model

 ## Installation